itsKhalidHossain/asp-email-temp/README.md

 # ASP Email Template

-Copy the contents of `index.html` and replace relative links with static links before you paste it in your email client.
+Copy the contents of `template.html` and paste it in your email client's template editor.